hahn80/jpaye/README.md

-# jpaye
+# Python Lib Locator

-Python lib locator
+A small package to locate some lib file from Python installation.